miguelgargurevich/invoiceapp/README.md

 ---

-Made with ❤️ using Next.js, Express, and Supabase
+Made with ❤️ by **Gargurevich Dev**

-Desarrollado con ❤️ usando Next.js 14 y Express.js
+Built with Next.js, Express, Prisma, and Supabase